How To Get Rid Of Hobo Spiders

 4-If the back and legs are a dark, almost orange coloring and is slightly shiny, this would not be a Hobo Spider.

 5-Hobo spiders do make a funnel web, but so do a lot of spiders.
-However, if you are seeing a spider that fits the description above and has a funnel web, you might be on to something.
+However, if you see a spider that fits the description above and has a funnel web, you might be on to something.

 Still Cannot Tell What It Is?

-Secondly, if you not only want to identify them, but also want to get rid of them, we can totally help you with that.
+Secondly, if you not only want to identify them but also want to get rid of them, we can help you with that.
 Even if you have a Giant House Spider, they can be pretty intimidating.
-They are also called “Aggressive House Spiders” and you can probably guess how they got that name.
+They are also called “Aggressive House Spiders,” and you can probably guess how they got that name.
 Anyway, if we can help you get rid of your spiders in the Portland Metro area, please do not hesitate to call.

-For a more complete guide to hobo spider identification, please click here.
+For a complete guide to hobo spider identification, please click here.